Blackweather/python-ferie-challenge/README.md

 # python-ferie-challenge
-This repository hold the solutions for tasks from #feriechallenge by HardCoder
+This repository holds the solutions for tasks from #feriechallenge by HardCoder